scriptPilot/dokploy-server/README.md

 👨‍💻 Best practice and helper to setup and maintain a [Dokploy Server](https://dokploy.com/).

+The backup (hot db backup 🫢) and restoration clearly (propse restart) could be improved.

+I am happy about some good propposals / pull requests. 🧑‍💻

 ## Setup

 1. Create a server with IP4, for example with [Hetzner](https://console.hetzner.cloud/), for less than 5€ per month.